-12 Unexpected Red Flags That Should Land Him On Your Do-Not-Date List
+12 Reasons To Put Him On Your Do-Not-Date List

 In three short weeks, I’ve talked to not, not three, but five women who were wronged by dudes.
 Dudes who seemed all well and dateable until their pinkish flags turned a bright, bloody red.
 At first, these guys exhibited issues that seemed like they could be overcome.
 They seemed like the things you tell yourself you're being too harsh about when seeking a partner.
 "Have a little faith," you think.
 "Everyone has some baggage."
 And then he dumps you, and you remember that not all baggage is created equal.